-IS Direct is a new offering from Inventory Source allowing you to gain instant access to over 100,000 dropship products from our favorite suppliers.
+US Direct is an offering from Inventory Source allowing you to gain instant access to over 100,000 dropship products from our favorite suppliers.
 You don’t have to go through a supplier approval process, we do all that for you!
-You simply integrate with IS Direct as a supplier within Inventory Source and can immediately began selling products from our partnered suppliers without the lengthy approval process, hidden fees or unpredictable shipping rates.
+You simply integrate with US Direct as a supplier within Inventory Source and can immediately began selling products from our partnered dropship suppliers without the lengthy approval process, hidden fees or unpredictable shipping rates.

-Inventory Source is simply the funnel through which IS Direct works.
-IS Direct is integrated to your store like any other supplier, and you utilize Inventory Source’s Catalog Manager tools in order to customize your product feed.
-It’s important to note that a Full Automation Plan is required in order to add an IS Direct integration into your store.
+Inventory Source is simply the funnel through which US Direct works.
+US Direct is integrated to your store like any other supplier, and you utilize Inventory Source’s Catalog Manager tools in order to customize your product feed.
+It’s important to note that a Full Automation Plan is required in order to add an US Direct integration into your store.

 With Inventory Source, due to us being strictly a software company, we don’t act as the middleman between you and your supplier like some of our competitors do.
 So we do encourage you to form your relationships with your suppliers and figure out what is involved in working with them from a B2B standpoint.
 We encourage this because anything that is involving their policies or procedures must be taken up with them since we don’t regulate nor have say over them.
 Forming this relationship ensures you are not sourcing products with a markup from a middleman, as well as you the opportunity to qualify for possible volume discounts, seasonal discounts, or any other dealer specials that they may offer.
 You can view the contact information for each of our suppliers in our Supplier Directory.

 Here’s a checklist of what to discuss with them:

 - Ordering Processing Procedures: How do they want you do place an order once it comes in?
 Do they charge an order processing fee (this also may be referred to as a dropshipping fee)?
 Do they have a order limit (whether it’s price or quantity) on the amount required to place an order?